Wenatchee child abuse prosecutions: Trials

 Prosecutors were unable to provide any physical evidence to support the charges against the Robersons.
 The main witness was Perez' foster daughter; Perez was the investigator of the cases.
 The Roberson's 5-year-old daughter testified that her parents never abused her, so Judge T. W. Small dismissed two charges that they had.
-In his testimony, Perez admitted physically hurting his foster daughter that was accusing others.
+In his testimony, Perez admitted to physically hurting his foster daughter that was accusing others.
 The jury acquitted the Robersons of all remaining charges; one juror reported that acquitting them "was not a difficult decision for us."
 Some jurors met with the Robersons after the trial; Roberson reported they were "so angry and upset that this case was even brought to trial".

 A jury also acquitted Honnah Sims; one juror criticized the lack of evidence and described the case as "a witch hunt", and the jury foreman criticized the case as a waste of money given the weakness of the evidence.

 Concerned Citizens for Legal Accountability, formed to ask for an outside investigation, filed a complaint with the state Commission on Judicial Conduct criticizing judges T.W.
 "Chip" Small (judge in the Roberson case) and Carol Wardell (judge in earlier cases) with professional misconduct.
 The judges had earlier asked for a visiting judge to investigate.